[Terraform] Refer to resource information described in different tfstate

 terraform { backend "s3" { bucket = "terraform-tfstate" key = "terraform-blog/prod.tfstate" region = "ap-northeast-1" } } resource "aws_vpc" "prod" { cidr_block = "10.0.0.0/16" enable_dns_hostnames = true tags { Name = "vpc-prod" } } resource "aws_security_group" "prod" { name = "prod-sg" description = "for production server" vpc_id = "${aws_vpc.prod.id}" tags { Name = "prod-sg" } } resource "aws_security_group_rule" "prod_sg_rule" { security_group_id = "${aws_security_group.prod.id}" type = "ingress" from_port = "22" to_port = "22" protocol = "tcp" source_security_group_id = "${data.terraform_remote_state.bastion.security_group_id}" } ## Add data "terraform_remote_state" "bastion" { backend = "s3" config { bucket = "terraform-tfstate" key = "terraform-blog/bastion.tfstate" region = "ap-northeast-1" } }

-Use the terraform_remote_state data source
+We use the `terraform_remote_state` data source

-The value can be referenced by the name specified in output, so
+The value can be referenced by the name specified in `output`, so

-the value specified for source_security_group_id
+the value to specify for `source_security_group_id`

-If you found this article helpful , please give it a like!
+If you found this article helpful,please give it a "Like"!

 1